 Notre Dame Cathedral

 After your visit, spend some time in the square outside the cathedral to enjoy a picnic or a spot of people watching in the sunshine.
-Then walk to the park behind Notre Dame, Square Jean XXIII, to get brilliant views of the whole building, making it a great vantage point for photos.
+Then walk to the park behind Notre Dame, Square Jean XXIII, to get views of the whole building, another great spot for taking your photos.